 What can you provide your customers beyond information?
 Do you know?
 How do you know you are connected to them?
 Do you know what is important to them?
 How do you know that?

 What if the people you serve want to be connected instead of informed?

 This is a powerful question.
 And one worthy of curiosity.
-In the information-drenched world we live in, people desire connection to the meaning of information.
+In the information-drenched world we live in, people desire a connection to the meaning of information.
 They crave tactics, training, and consultation on how to use information.
 How can your organization connect with them and connect them to others that create this meaning and efficiency?

 With all that is available, people feel lost in the information.
 They seek a way to use information.

 Does your organization provide that?
-Does your organization know how to engage with people on how to use information?
+Does your organization know how to engage with people on how to use the information?
 Do you know what information they want to use?
 Do you know what information feels overwhelming to them?

 What if you were able to reinvent what you so to get the attention of those you have never served?

 This is an exciting question for those on the edges of change.
 It invites creativity and growth within the conversation of change.
 Who else is interested?
 How can our organization use the lessons of the past to connect with needs of the future?
 How can we make information real to those who feel overwhelmed by it?